 The lower inner portion of each stone is hollowed out into a kind of angle, evidently, to meet a corresponding rise in the platform stone they rested upon.
 No iron bolt or rivet was used to firm them in their position.
 The two stones fitted together and formed the apex of the conical top of the tower.
 Some of the old people of Ardmore recollect seeing a cross on the top of it, which, it is said, was shot off some forty years ago by a gentleman firing at a crow perched on the top: Croker makes mention of it as being like a crutch.

-We hope that when you visit Ardmore’s Round Tower that you’ll be inspired, as they were, by its life and people.
+We hope that when you visit Ardmore’s Round Tower you’ll be inspired, as they were, by its life and people.
 And, that you’ll celebrate its enduring legacy in this seaside village.